-Travelpro have been producing super affordable and lightweight luggage for years.
-And don't forget they were the ones that invented the rolling luggage we all know and love.
+Travelpro has been producing super affordable and lightweight luggage for years.
+And don’t forget they were the ones that invented the rolling luggage we all know and love.

 Every few years they update their popular Maxlite series adding a few features and making the luggage even lighter.

 In this post, I am going to compare the Maxlite 3 vs 4 to show you what the major feature changes are and how the weights and sizes of the various options in the range compare.
 And if you want the even newer version, you can head straight to my Maxlite 5 review, hot off the press.

 The big question with a new luggage series is always “what’s the main differences?”.